helsingborg-stad-arkiv/archive/README.md

 3. Every page listed is downloaded using `wget`:
    - All HTML, images, CSS, JS, and assets are saved.
    - Links are converted to **relative URLs**.
-   - External media (e.g. CDN images) from specified domains are included.
+   - External media (e.g. CDN images) from specified domains are included if domain is included in EXTRA_DOMAIN setting.
 4. The archive is stored in the repository under the folder structure:
    **`/domain/YYYY-MM-DD/`**
 5. The workflow commits the archived files to the repository.

-GitHub Pages is **not published automatically**, but you can manually configure GitHub Pages to serve the archived content if desired.
+GitHub Pages can be configured to serve the archived content if desired.

 ---